|Tulalip children, our most precious resource, are sacred and are to be protected.

-The Tulalip Child Advocacy Center serves children who are victims of sexual abuse and victims of severe physical abuse.
+The Tulalip Children's Advocacy Center serves children who are victims of sexual abuse and victims of severe physical abuse.

 What do we do?

-- Team approach to serving each child victim and non-offending family members
+- Utilize a team approach to serve each child victim and non-offending family members

-- Team approach for decision making among all professionals
+- Utilize a team approach for decision making among all professionals

-- Referrals for medical examinations sensitive to a child’s needs
+- Assist with referrals for medical examinations sensitive to a child’s needs

-- Point of contact for family as criminal cases progress
+- Serve as the point of contact for family as criminal cases progress

-- Victim advocacy including court tours and preparation for trial
+- Provide victim advocacy including court tours and preparation for trial

-- radKIDS® Child Safety and Empowerment in the elementary schools
+- Present radKIDS® Child Safety and Empowerment program in elementary schools

 If a Tulalip child is victimized by abuse, or by witnessing violence, that child has rights: